YehiaSAhmed/DSP_Task1_Team28/README.md

 ```
 ## Features
 - Zoom in and out of the signal
-- Add or remove sinusoidal signals (sin or cosine)
+- Add or remove sinusoidal signals (sin or cosine) of varying frequencies and magnitudes
-- Add or remove noise
+- Add or remove noise with a variable/custom SNR level
 - Save signal as csv file extension
 -